-The Freedom of Information Act requires us to respond with an answer in a maximum of 20 working days.
+We will respond to your request within 20 working days and if there is likely to be a delay, we will tell you.
 This time limit might occasionally be extended if we have to consider complex legal issues, but we will always let you know.
-We will also explain why the delay is necessary.
-We will always try to provide information as soon as possible.
+We will also explain why the delay is necessary and will always try to provide information as soon as possible.

 What happens if I am not satisfied with the response I get?

-If you have not received the information you asked for, or if some of it has been withheld, the Council has a complaints procedure for FOI Requests.
-In this case, please contact the Council’s Data Protection / FOI Officer.
+If you have not received the information you asked for, or if some of it has been withheld, the Council has a complaints procedure for FOI requests.

 You must put your complaint in writing within 40 working days of receiving the Council’s response, giving the reasons for your complaint.
 You can either email email@example.com or write to Freedom of Information at the address above and your complaint will be referred to a senior officer.